Lemoncode/webpack-by-sample/version 4/03 environments/04 Production Configuration/README.md

 npm install
 ```

-- We are going to start with creating a base webpack configuration file where we are going to add the common features for both environments (`dev` and `prod`).
-One of the feature which we are split between environments is `sourcemaps`.
-[Webpack recommends](https://webpack.js.org/guides/production/#source-mapping) that we enable source maps for `production` environment, due to are useful for debugging and to run benchmark tests, but we have to disable it for normal use.
+- We are will start by creating base webpack configuration that will hold all the common feature for both environments (dev and _prod).
+Then we will place specific configuration for dev and production in their config files (e.g. sourcemaps).
+Webpack, recommends enabling sources maps for development environment (debuggging purposes), but disable it for normal use.

-- Let's go to rename `webpack.config.js` to `base.webpack.config.js`:
+- Let's rename `webpack.config.js` to `base.webpack.config.js`:

 ### ./base.webpack.config.js
 ```diff